Table of Contents

 Due to the tiny size of their little bellies, newborn babies need to eat pretty frequently.
 Did you know that a newborn stomach is only the size of a walnut!

 The NHS (UK) recommends feeding your baby on demand.
 This means you watch for signs of hunger (see Kellymom) and feed your baby as often as he feels he needs.
+Your baby will create their own schedule of when they need to nurse.

 Kellymom explains how to monitor weight gain and diapers to ensure that baby is getting enough milk.